VRGroupRWTH/DaVE/website/content/guide_content.md

 #### Containers ####

 DaVE tries to be compatbile with many different container images.
 Any Docker container can theoretically be used.
-Singularity/Apptainer is used to convert Docker images into Singularity images that require less permissions.
-Singularity/Apptainer is often used in HPC environments where users have no root access.
+Singularity/Apptainer is used to convert Docker images into Singularity images.
+Singularity/Apptainer is often used in HPC environments where users have less permissions.
 Each example references a Docker image with which it can be executed.
 Additionally, it also provides the build recipe for the image - a dockerfile.
 This can be used to extend existing images for new examples, but is not needed for executing the example.